Harry Triguboff: Career

 From the experience gained in his initial development, Triguboff bought his second block of land in 1963, this time in Smith Street, Tempe, and began building a block of eight units with a partner.
 He made a profit, which led to a second development in 1968 in Gladesville.
 At Meriton Street, Triguboff built a block of 18 units which provided the name of the company he registered as developers.

 Triguboff is the managing director of Meriton Apartments Pty Ltd. As of 2015, Meriton had built more than 55,000 residential townhouses and apartments since its creation in 1963, making it Australia's biggest residential property developer.
 In 2010, Meriton was said to develop an average of 1,000 apartments per year.
 As of 2015, the average exceeds 3,000 per annum.
 In particular, Triguboff has concentrated on the Gold Coast and Brisbane in Queensland, and Sydney's central business district, building more apartments than any other Australian residential developer.
 He is a proponent that the population of Australia should grow to reach 100 million.

 In 2004, Meriton completed the construction of World Tower, Sydney's tallest residential apartment building.
 During 2012, Meriton and the owners' corporation became embroiled in a long running court dispute over major building defects and alleged breaches of their contract, with maintenance issues worth more than A$1 million.
 Part of the issue related to Meriton, the original builder, being locked out of the development.
 By 2015, He had built approximately 55,000 residential townhouses and apartments.

 The company has been a sponsor of the Wests Tigers (and their predecessor, Balmain Tigers) since 1998.
 Triguboff committed Meriton throughout the club's merger period of 2000 and into 2015.

 In September 2023, Triguboff opened a new Meriton hotel, bringing the business to have an estimated value of $7.2 bn.
 It was also the largest Australian owned and operated hotel company.

-In June 2023, under Triguboff, Meriton renewed plans to build up to 1,600 homes in Little Bay near Sydney, on land it had previously purchased for around $250 million.
+In June 2023, under Triguboff, Meriton renewed plans to build up to 1,600 homes in Little Bay in Sydney, on land it had previously purchased for around $250 million.
 For years, the development proposal had faced "some public opposition" concerning how the area would be developed, while Triguboff had been lobbying local government.

 In September 2023, Triguboff oversaw new hotels opening for the first time in Canberra and Melbourne, as well as a new hotel in Liverpool near Sydney, bringing Meriton Suites to 6204 apartment suites and 23 properties.
 Meriton Suites had invested $400 million in the three new hotel properties.
 A new three tower apartment complex was approved for Surfers Paradise in October 2023.

 In December 2024, he appeared on the Straight Talk with Mark Bouris podcast and warned that Chinese migrants may take over Australia.

 Politics and lobbying

-Triguboff donates heavily to political parties and uses his influence to seek policy changes.
+Triguboff donates heavily to political parties and uses his influence to seek policy changes and funding for Israel.
 In August 2010, he proposed that the federal government should insist on Reserve Bank interest rates being dropped to improve housing affordability.